-Hepburn Wind will aim to submit a planning permit amendment to Hepburn Shire Council in 2020.
+Hepburn Wind will aim to submit a planning permit amendment to the Planning Minister in 2020.
 Importantly, many key documents that were part of the wind farm planning process will be utilised and amended where possible.
 Hepburn Wind will transparently list any key documents as they become available.
 Please read through the relevant documents listed below if you would like more information on planning processes or compliance activities.

 Hepburn Wind is most grateful to all of the pro bono and discounted work that partner organisations have contributed towards the project.
 We would like to thank DNV GL, Renew, Enhar Consulting, Fulcrum 3D, Powercor, Sustainability Victoria, DELWP, Ecological Partners and Latitude.

 1. Why are we developing a solar farm?